Captain-Yarkin/WanderingCape/README.md

 ## Instruction

-To play the game you need to
+To play the game you need to have
 1. Java pre-installed
-2. Have a IDE
+2. IDE to launch the game

 To launch the game follow this step-by-step
 1. Fork the repository to your local device.